SocketCluster/socketcluster-website/docs/api-ag-client-socket.md

   </tr>
   <tr>
     <td>'connectAbort'</td>
-    <td>Triggers when a new connection is aborted for whatever reason - This could be caused by a failure during the connection phase or it may be triggered intentionally by calling socket.disconnect() while the socket is connecting.
+    <td>Triggers when a new connection is aborted for whatever reason - This could be caused by a failure during the connection phase or it may be triggered intentionally by calling <code>socket.disconnect()</code> while the socket is connecting.
 The object produced by the listener will have a <code>code</code> and <code>reason</code> property.</td>
   </tr>
   <tr>
     <td>'close'</td>